RyansOpenSauceRice/Swipe-My-Roof/docs/satellite_imagery.md

 ## API Keys

 Some tile providers require API keys.
-The application includes placeholder keys for demonstration purposes, but in a production environment, you should:
+The application includes placeholder keys for development and testing purposes:

-1. Register for API keys from each provider you want to use
+1. During development and testing, placeholder API keys are used
-2. Replace the placeholder keys in the code
+2. API keys will only be replaced with actual keys once core features are thoroughly tested
-3. Consider using a secure storage mechanism for API keys
+3. The application prioritizes free and open-source imagery sources that don't require API keys when possible

 ## Providers and Their Requirements